 - Lunch: 11:30 a.m.-12:45 p.m.

 Televisions and telephones are available in all rooms at no cost to our patients.

 Cell phone use is allowed in the hospital except where the phone might interfere with patient safety or in areas where sensitive equipment is used.
 If you do need to use your cell phone, please speak in a low voice to not disturb the comfort of others.
 Do not take pictures or videos or record conversations without first talking with staff.

 Mail and flowers may be sent to an individual’s attention in care of Saint Anne’s Hospital and are delivered directly to your room.
-Newspapers are available for a fee at the self-serve box outside the blue awning entrance to the hospital.

 While at the hospital you may use your personal laptop/tablet computer to access the web.
 When logging on, you must first accept an online service agreement.
 If you need assistance, a quick-reference guide to the Guest Internet Service can be obtained from a staff member on the unit.
 The guide includes directions on accessing the information as well as frequently asked questions about access, procedures, bandwidth and security.
 Please note that our information services staff does not provide support services to users of the Guest Internet.

 Saint Anne’s provides for your spiritual needs as well as medical needs.
 Trained hospital chaplains of many different faiths are available for patients, family and friends.
 Please ask staff to call Spiritual Care.
 An on-call chaplain can be paged for after-hours.